Tourism in London: Economics

-Public transportation
+Public transport

-Public transportation is essential in bringing tourists to and from attractions, and deciding the means of and cost of their travel.
-London's transportation can also be an attraction in itself.
-London offers many forms of public transportation: the Underground (commonly referred to as the Tube), double-decker red buses, and taxis.
+Public transport is essential in conveying tourists to and from attractions, and deciding the means of and cost of their travel.
+London's transport can also be an attraction in itself.
+London offers many forms of public transport: the Underground (commonly referred to as the Tube), double-decker red buses, and taxis.
 Tourists can purchase Travelcards to take the Tube, bus, or overground trains through designated zones.